BIMSBbioinfo/pigx/README.md

 ## Installation of dependencies via Guix

-You can install PiGx through Guix (TODO: add details here after release).
+You can install PiGx BSseq through Guix (TODO: add details here after release).

 Run the `configure` script to probe your environment for tools needed by the pipeline.
 If you cannot be bothered to install all packages